godotengine/godot-docs/classes/class_audioeffectphaser.rst

 Description
 -----------

 Combines phase-shifted signals with the original signal.
-The movement of the phase-shifted signals is controlled using a Low Frequency Oscillator.
+The movement of the phase-shifted signals is controlled using a low-frequency oscillator.

 Property Descriptions
 ---------------------